Michael Parenti: Career

-The Congress of North American Bosniaks (CNAB), the Balkan Witness website, and the Institute for the Genocide Research of Canada and have likewise characterized Parenti's views as Bosnian genocide denial.
-In 2012, after it was announced that he would attend a fundraiser hosted by the San Jose Peace and Justice Center, the CNAB published an open letter criticizing the Center's decision and citing that Parenti denied genocide and ethnic cleansing ever occurred in Bosnia and Herzegovina, as well as denying 50,000 Bosniak women were raped during the war.
-According to the website Balkan Witness, Parenti minimized the number of Muslims murdered in the Srebrenica massacre; after Bosnian supporters in 24 countries wrote over 500 letters to the peace group, Parenti's speech was cancelled.
-In 2013, the Institute for Research Genocide, Canada criticized Lone Star College's decision to have Parenti appear at a speaking engagement, characterizing his views as genocide denial.

-Published work
+Personal life and death

+In the last decades of his life, Parenti made his home in Berkeley, California.
+He was the father of Christian Parenti, an academic, author and journalist.

+Parenti died at an assisted living facility in Amherst, Massachusetts, on January 24, 2026, at the age of 92.

+Works

 The first notable book in Parenti's writing career was Democracy for the Few.
 Originally published in 1974, it has since gone through nine editions and been used as a textbook in college political science courses.
 Democracy for the Few contains a critical analysis of the workings of American government with particular focus on the relationship between economic power and political power.

 Parenti's Inventing Reality: The Politics of the Mass Media (1986) was reviewed by multiple scholarly journals and by Michael Pollan in The New York Times.
 Pollan wrote: "By documenting patterns of conservative bias in a dozen major news stories in the printed and broadcast press, Inventing Reality provides a valuable rebuttal to the drumbeat of criticism of the news media from the right.
 Unfortunately, Mr. Parenti is so simplistic and doctrinaire in accounting for this bias that he makes his book easy to dismiss."
 The reviewer went on to note how the author "paints the press in such broad, Marxist strokes that he ignores many details.
 He cannot, for example, adequately account for episodes of courage and independence, as during Vietnam and Watergate."
 In a response to the review published as a Letter to the Editor, Parenti challenged Pollan's negative assessment.

 Parenti continued his exploration of mass media in Make-Believe Media: The Politics of Entertainment (1992).
 The book dissects numerous popular movies and TV programs which, in Parenti's view, "have propagated images and themes that support militarism, imperialism, racism, sexism, authoritarianism, and other undemocratic values."
 He describes what he believes is a pattern of unflattering portrayals of working-class people and trade unions, and he disputes the notion that the major studios are "giving audiences what they want."
+Other leftist writers have been influenced by his media critiques, for instance, Tabe Bergman echoes Parenti's claim that "hegemony-undermining information and views" usually fail to get aired.
+In Through Jaundiced Eyes: How the Media View Organized Labor, William Puette lists Parenti's seven generalizations for how the media depict labor struggles.
+In a 2014 article on how the news and entertainment media "sell" counterterrorism, Brigitte Nacos and Yaeli Bloch-Elkon joined with Parenti in rejecting the conservative charge that Hollywood is "a den of leftist shills", and instead argued that "Concentrated corporate ownership and the influence of Pentagon, CIA, NASA, and other government agencies on war movies in particular" were providing political entertainment to generate sympathy for the status quo and America's use of political violence.
 In his foreword to Matthew Alford's 2010 book Reel Power: Hollywood Cinema and American Supremacy, Parenti reiterated several of the points from Make-Believe Media.
-Other leftist writers have been influenced by his media critiques.